translationalneuromodeling/tapas/README.md

 - [FDT](task/FDT/README.md): Filter Detection Task.
 - [BLT](task/BLT/README.md): Breathing Learning Task.

+TAPAS also includes beta versions of a number toolboxes.
+Currently, these include:
+- [h2gf](h2gf/README.md): hierarchical extension of HGF.
+- [UniQC](UniQC/README.md): unified neuroimaging quality control.
+Please note that toolboxes in beta versions have not been extensively tested and are still in active development.

-TAPAS is written in MATLAB and distributed as open source code under the GNU General Public License (GPL, Version 3).
+TAPAS is written in MATLAB and Python and distributed as open source code under the GNU General Public License (GPL, Version 3).